yeslogic/prince-docs/docs/server-integration.md

 It is highly recommended to *never* enable XML external entities or XInclude when dealing with untrusted data!
 These options are not enabled by default.

+Please also note that, even when enabled, external entities and XIncludes are never processed anywhere but in the main document.
+This means that they would not be processed in SVG images included in a document (but they would be processed, if eneabled, if the main document were an SVG image).

 ### Local Files

 However, XML external entities and XInclude are not the only way for accessing local files.
 Any image, CSS or JavaScript file in an HTML file can point to a local resource!
 This can potentially lead to exposing resources that need to be kept confidential.